Now on view—Opened May 18, 2019

 Audrey Snyder is an artist and chef based in Brooklyn, NY.
 She has toured the United States by bicycle, sailed aboard Futurefarmer’s Seed Journey, and was a chef with Doug Aitken’s Station to Station project.
 Audrey received a BFA from the Cooper Union School of Art (2013).
 She is a collaborator with the collective Futurefarmers and alongside Joe Riley she is a current participant in the Fresh Kills Field R/D program (2017-18), a fellow of the Socrates Sculpture Park Emerging Artist Fellowship (2018-19), and participant in the Interdisciplinary Art & Theory Program (2018-19).

-This project’s installation in Los Angeles is made possible with support from the LA County Arts Commission and the Los Angeles Department of Cultural Affairs.
+This project’s installation in Los Angeles is supported, in part, by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission and the Los Angeles Department of Cultural Affairs.